NaolGB/pers/docs.md

         on monitoring and auditing user activity within the ERP system to ensure compliance and security.

+    'Supervisor' - oversees a team or teams "Functional Leader" - can make manupilations in a user role.
+Ex: a user with  FUNCTIONAL_LEADER access and WAREHOUSE role can approve/deny checkout form warehouse but other users will only be able to request checkout

 - different users have different acces depending on profile.access_level and profile.access_department
 - some apps need specific access_department
     - wms: warehouse

+UserRole
+ - used to easily assign